 All modules in this programme are compulsory.
 Students will study eight modules in total – five focused on strategic management subjects such as marketing management, leadership, strategic planning and business and society, and one focused on business in the New Zealand context.

-The final module – BIBM788 Professional Project – includes a work placement and research project, bringing together all that has been learnt in the classroom.
-This is a great experience, where students get the opportunity to showcase their skills and talents, and build networks and business relationships that can lead onto job opportunities.
+The module – Professional Project – includes a work placement and research project, bringing together all that has been learnt in the classroom.
+This is a great experience, where students get the opportunity to showcase their skills and talents and build networks and business relationships that can lead to job opportunities.

 |Module code||Module title||Level||Credits||Pre-requisites||Co-requisites|